kitloong/laravel-migrations-generator/README.md

 ### Migration like Laravel 9+ (anonymous class)

+In Laravel 9 migrations using **anonymous classes** were introduced.

-By default, Generator will generate all migrations using the template before Laravel 9.
+By default the Generator still creates the files using the syntax of versions prior to Laravel 9+.

 If you want to generate a Laravel 9+ migration version, just set the param `--anonymous` or `-A`.